-Which are the criteria to be met to apply for Jean Monnet “teacher trainings”?
+Which are the criteria to be met to apply for Jean Monnet teacher training/education?

 Who can apply?

-One Higher Education Institution or one Teacher Training Institute/Agency providing initial and/or in-service training to teachers of schools and/or VET institutes
+One Higher Education Institution or one Teacher Training / Education Institution/Agency providing initial and/or in-service training to teachers of schools and/or VET institution (ISCED 1 - 4).

 The applicant should be established in an Erasmus + EU Member State or third country associated to the Programme.

 Only applications by single applicants are allowed (single beneficiaries).

 Projects should normally last 36 months (extensions are possible, if duly justified and through an amendment).